botfront/botfront/botfront/docs/guide/rasa/stories/README.md

 However, it’s not always possible to infer everything that needs to go into the domain.
 For example, you might need to invoke a custom action, which in turn invokes another action, or makes use of a slot.

 ![Default domain management](../../../images/default_domain_management_1.png)

-This new release introduces a dedicated place in your project to declare such actions or slots, the Default Domain.

 ## Botfront Disambiguation Policy